Leg Pain and Aching: Peripheral Artery Disease Could Be the Cause

-However, PAD can also cause aching legs at night, which can indicate that the disease has progressed to a more severe condition.
+However, PAD can also cause aching legs at night, indicating that the disease has progressed to a more severe condition.

 To accurately determine the underlying cause of your leg pain, we recommend visiting your doctor or a vascular specialist.
-At USA Vascular Centers, we specialize in the diagnosis, treatment, and ongoing care of peripheral artery disease.
+At USA Vascular Centers, we specialize in diagnosing, treating, and the ongoing care of peripheral artery disease.

 How Does PAD Cause Leg Pain?

 Peripheral artery disease can develop when plaque builds up in the arteries that lead to your legs.
 This type of plaque buildup, known as atherosclerosis, causes the arteries to narrow or, in severe cases, become completely blocked.

 As a result, your legs and feet receive an inadequate supply of blood and oxygen.
 Insufficient blood flow to the legs can lead to life-altering symptoms like leg pain and cramping, non-healing wounds that leave you susceptible to infection, and erectile dysfunction.